-The primary focus is the first two years (Freshman and Sophomore years).
-However, the program requires a minimum participation of four academic semesters designed by the program staff and based on individual assessment.
-Other services will be provided to students throughout their undergraduate experience including academic assistance, individualized or group tutoring, assistance with financial problems, and cultural enrichment.
+The primary focus is the first two years (freshman and sophomore years).
+The program requires a minimum participation of four academic semesters designed by the program staff and based on individual assessment.
+Other services are provided to students throughout their undergraduate experience including academic assistance, individualized or group tutoring, assistance with financial problems, and cultural enrichment.
 To be eligible for the Summer Bridge Program, students must be incoming first-year students and meet minimal admissions requirements.